2023 Most Popular Allied Health Professions Trade Schools in North Carolina

 Full Allied Health Professions at Pitt Community College Report

-Out of the 60 schools in North Carolina that were part of this year’s ranking, Forsyth Technical Community College landed the # 3 spot on the list.
-Located in the medium-sized city of Winston-Salem, Forsyth Tech is a public school with a moderately-sized student population.
+Out of the 60 schools in North Carolina that were part of this year’s ranking, Western Carolina University landed the # 2 spot on the list.
+WCU is a large public school located in the town of Cullowhee.

-Full Allied Health Professions at Forsyth Technical Community College Report
+Full Allied Health Professions at Western Carolina University Report

-Central Piedmont Community College came in at #6 in this year’s edition of the Most Popular Allied Health Professions Trade Schools in North Carolina ranking.
-Located in the city of Charlotte, Central Piedmont Community College is a public school with a large student population.
+Central Piedmont Community College did quite well in this year’s ranking of the most popular schools for allied health professions students.
+It came in at #6 on the list.
+Located in the city of Charlotte, Central Piedmont Community College is a public school with a fairly large student population.

-Lenoir Community College did quite well in this year’s ranking of the most popular schools for allied health professions students.
-It came in at #7 on the list.
+With a ranking of #7, Lenoir Community College did quite well on this year’s most popular schools for allied health professions students.
 Located in the town of Kinston, Lenoir Community College is a public school with a small student population.

 Read full report on Allied Health Professions at Lenoir Community College